Edward Lewknor (died 1556): Family origins

 Edward Lewknor was the son of Edward Lewknor (died 1528) of Kingston Buci, Sussex, and his wife Margaret Copley, daughter of Roger Copley citizen and Mercer of London and of Roffey (in Horsham, Sussex – died c.
 1482) by his wife Anne, a daughter and coheiress of Sir Thomas Hoo, Baron Hoo and Hastings by Eleanor, daughter of Lionel Welles.
 Margaret Copley's sister Eleanor was the third wife of Thomas West, 8th Baron De La Warr, who acted as feoffee for Edward's grandfather in securing the descent and uses of his estates according to the terms of his will.
 Edward's father had a younger half-brother Richard Lewknor and three half-sisters, whose mother Anne (died 1538), daughter of John Everard of Cratfield and sister-in-law of John Tasburgh of St Peter, South Elmham, remarried to Sir Edward Echyngham of Barsham, Suffolk (died 1527).

 The Camoys descent

 His grandfather, also Edward (died 1522), was the son and heir of Nicholas Lewknor of Kingston Buci (youngest son of Sir Thomas Lewknor of Horsted Keynes by Elizabeth Echyngham, stepmother of Baron Hoo and Hastings) and his wife Elizabeth (Isabella) Radmylde.
 Elizabeth and her sister Margaret Radmylde became the coheirs of their nephew William Radmylde, who died without issue.
 Their mother Margaret Camoys (born c.
 1402), first wife of Ralph Radmylde, was granddaughter of Thomas de Camoys, 1st Baron Camoys (died 1421), and (with her sister Eleanor) coheir to her brother Hugh Camoys, 2nd Lord Camoys.
 Eleanor married Sir Roger Lewknor of Broadhurst, elder half-brother of Nicholas Lewknor.
 Hugh died in 1426, when the title went into abeyance until 1839.
 It was then resurrected in Thomas Stonor, 3rd Baron Camoys, descendant and heir of Elizabeth Radmylde's sister Margaret, who married John Goring.

+Lewknor descent and kin

+His great-grandfather Nicholas Lewknor of Kingston-by-sea otherwise Kingston Bowcy was the brother of Sir Roger Lewknor of Broadhurst and Horsted Keynes in Sussex.
+Sir Roger Lewknor and the heiress Alianora de Camoys were the great-grandparents of Jane Lewknor, Sir Richard Lewknor and Thomas Lewknor.
+The daughter of Sir Roger Lewknor and Alianora, Elizabeth, married John Wroth, and were the grandparents of Robert Wroth and the great-grandparents of Robert Wroth's children Sir Thomas Wroth and Dorothy Wroth.